jeremy-farnault/react-game/README.md

 ## BUGS

+* Passing to next hero does not reinitialize the tiles (on timer change)
+* Action points are not reset for new turn of hero (on timer change)
 * Defending should put the current hero on shadow color and not the foes
 * Should be able to unselect on click on any empty space